 - Always use life jackets when taking a boat trip, whether in the sea or river.
 Take particular care when swimming off coastal areas, especially during the monsoon season.
 Always comply with warning signs, especially red flags, and only swim in approved beaches.

 - Jellyfish can come close to the shore, especially during the rainy season.
 Their sting can be fatal.

 - Heed the advice of locals and officials when going out on boats and get advice from your hotel and the safest boat operators and dive services.
 Make sure you always listen to the crew and dive masters to ensure you know all safety instructions.

-- If you rent jet skis or water sports equipment, make sure that safety precautions are adequate and well in place.
+- If you rent jet skis or water sports equipment, make sure that safety precautions are adequate and in place.
 Rent only from reputable, licensed and insured operators.
 Thoroughly check for damage before use and insist on training.

 - In the rainy season from May to October, visitors should take good care when swimming, diving, kayaking or white-water rafting in rivers or close to waterfalls, as the currents can be extremely strong.

-- Anyone who wants to ask for assistance in case of accidents can contact the Marine Department’s Helpline 1111 or submit complaints with the Tourist Police Hotline 1155.
+- Anyone who wants to ask for assistance in case of accidents can contact the Marine Department’s Helpline on 1111 or submit complaints with the Tourist Police Hotline on 1155.
 The service is available 24 hours.